lutsen/lagan/README.md

 ------------

 - Project homepage
+- JSON API
 - Unit testing
-- Adding search options and/or routes
-- JSON API
-- Adding extended user login and rights management stuff
 - Replace "object" with "entry" in cases where entry is clearer (in property repo's)
 - Add "$ php composer.phar create-project lutsen/lagan [my-app-name]" to install documentation after releasing on packagist.
 - Admin/editor landing/homepage content that makes more sense
 - Check is length validation has error in Siriusphp
+- Search result pagination
+- Adding extended user login and rights management stuff